er1shivam/team_scripts/tracking/README.md

 ## Installation

-### 1. Ensure python3 and GitHub CLI are installed with
+### 1. Ensure python3, GitHub CLI and virtualenv are installed with

 1. ```brew install python3 ```

 2. ```brew install gh ```

-NOTE: You will need to verify your GitHub account using the onscreen prompts
+3. ```brew install virtualenv ```

+If you have not authenticated GitHub, follow the below steps

+1. ```gh auth login ```

+2. Select Github.com

+3. Select HTTPS for Preferred Protocol

+4. Type Y to authenticate GIT

+5. Select login with a web browser

+6. Follow the on-screen prompts

 ### 2. Download your client secret json file from Google Cloud
 If you do not have your OAuth already setup

 Follow these steps

-1. Head to Google Developers Console and create a new project (or select the one you already have).
+1. Head to Google Developers Console and create a new project (or select the one you already have) This is in the top left next to the title.
+It may be labelled 'Select A Project'.

-2. In the box labeled “Search for APIs and Services”, search for “Google Drive API” and enable it.
+2. In the search boxat the top, search for “Google Drive API” and enable it.

-3. In the box labeled “Search for APIs and Services”, search for “Google Sheets API” and enable it.
+3. In the search box at the top, search for “Google Sheets API” and enable it.

-Once this is done, please follow steps 1-6 [here](https://docs.gspread.org/en/v4.0.1/oauth2.html#for-end-users-using-oauth-client-id)
+Once this is done, please follow steps 3-6 [here](https://docs.gspread.org/en/v4.0.1/oauth2.html#for-end-users-using-oauth-client-id)

 ### 3. Rename your client secret file to exactly credentials.json
 Ensure that it is in your Downloads folder and names credentials.json